Want to conduct an SEO content analysis? Seeking advice on evaluating your and your competitors' content for driving more traffic and organic revenue?

 Most are listicles, featuring what the authors believe to be “the best” CRM packages.

-Understanding such patterns will help you plan the content but also, write meta title and description tags that match the intent of the SERP.
+Understanding such patterns will help you plan your content strategy as well as write meta title tags and meta description tags that match the intent of the SERP.

 Patterns in Headings

 Similarly, often, the top-ranking content shares similarities too.
 It could be certain sections that most of those pages feature.
 Or the language they use in sub-headings.

 Once again, evaluating the top-ranking content will help you identify the basic minimum your page should include.

 Additional Questions the Audience Needs Answering About the Topic

 The information above helps define a starting point for writing the page.
 The next challenge, however, is to identify how to exceed the person’s expectations.